Abril Zamora

-Abril Zamora Peláez (born November 11, 1981 in Cerdanyola del Vallés, Barcelona) is a Spanish actress, screenwriter, and director with a long career in film, television, and theater.
+Abril Zamora Peláez (born 11 November 1981) is a Spanish actress, screenwriter, and director with a long career in film, television, and theater.
 She rose to prominence as Luna in the FOX Spain television series Vis a Vis, which gave visibility to the LGBT+ reality through fiction.

 Biography

-Abril Zamora Peláez was born in Cerdanyola del Vallés (Barcelona) on November 11, 1981.She made her gender transition visible through her personal social networks, and since then she has demanded both greater diversity in characters and more opportunities for the trans community in the audiovisual media.
+Abril Zamora Peláez was born in Cerdanyola del Vallès, Barcelona on 11 November 1981.
+She made her gender transition visible through her personal social networks, and since then she has demanded both greater diversity in characters and more opportunities for the transgender community in the audiovisual media.
 However, for her, it is also important to speak openly about her past, of which she is also proud.
 In 2018, she participated in the documentary directed by Fernando González Molina The Best Day of My Life, which shows six LGBT people who gather in Madrid for the celebration of International LGBT Pride Day and who dare to live as they are with pride, joy, and commitment.
 She also stated that she always knew she was a girl but did not identify with the trans label because gender does not really define her.